atsaloli/cicd/01_15-installing-docker.md

+## Setting up your CI/CD infrastructure
-## Install Docker
+### Installing Docker

 Let's install Docker, to run repeatable tests in reproducible environments.

-Do this on the Runner Server, which, for expediency in this tutorial, is the same as the GitLab Server.
-(For production use, you should have dedicated Runner Servers and a dedicated GitLab Server.)
+Do this on the Runner Server, which, for expediency in this tutorial, is the same as the GitLab Server, UAT and Prod.
+For production, you should have dedicated Runner Servers and a dedicated GitLab Server.

 Install and test Docker: